Ganzzi/agent-messaging/docs/api-reference.md

     pass
 ```

-**Note:** Phase 10 change - handlers are now registered globally and shared by all agents,
+**Note:** Handler system refactored - handlers are now registered globally and shared by all agents,
 rather than being registered per-agent.
 The handler receives the agent context in MessageContext.

 ```python